mkordas/tips-on-agile/presentation/20-penny-game.md

  - measures the time between sending out the first coin and all coins accepted
 3. Workers:
  - one per department
+ - task for each worker:
- - each worker receives a batch of coins, flips them using one hand and moves the bath to the next worker
+  - receives a batch of coins
+  - flips them using one hand
+  - move the bath to the next worker
 4. Efficiency experts:
  - one per department
  - measure the time "their" worker spends flipping coins